 The clinic’s adoption of iPhone, iPad and customised in-house apps reflects Mayo Clinic’s commitment to the latest advances.

 With more than 15,000 iOS devices on the clinic’s network, building apps for this platform was a priority.

 Mark Henderson, Division Chair, Information Technology, Mayo Clinic

-To make the most of electronic medical records (EMRs) and other data, Mayo developed Synthesis Mobile, a powerful app that taps into hundreds of internal systems, giving physicians instant access to patient details via iPhone or iPad.
+To make the most of electronic medical records (EMRs) and other data, Mayo developed Synthesis Mobile, a powerful app that taps into hundreds of internal systems, giving doctors instant access to patient details via iPhone or iPad.

 Synthesis Mobile saves time — a lot of it.
 “I’m more efficient and faster, and I’m doing less work between patients,” says Leibovich.

-Dr. Brad Leibovich, Mayo Clinic
+Dr Brad Leibovich, Chair, Urology, Mayo Clinic

-Mayo Clinic has also developed other iPhone and iPad apps, including Ask Mayo Expert, which provides a point-of-care resource for Mayo Clinic Care Network members, and the Mayo Clinic Patient app, which lets patients securely access their EMRs and exchange messages with physicians.
+Mayo Clinic has also developed other iPhone and iPad apps, including Ask Mayo Expert, which provides a point-of-care resource for Mayo Clinic Care Network members, and the Mayo Clinic Patient app, which lets patients securely access their EMRs and exchange messages with doctors.